NumairGoldeye/cs194-project/README.md

     it properly links the proper edges, verticies and tiles to each other.
 - RoadClass.cs, SettlementClass.cs, PortClass.cs, and TileClass.cs: Each of these
     represents the information needed for its respective game element, and contain functions to perform their necessary tasks.
+The SettlementClass also represents the city objects and the logic allowing them to be built.

 Game State: These files represent various parts of the state of the game.
 - Player.cs: Represents the state of a player, with things like their resource counts, their dev card counts, etc, and various functions to manipulate the state.
 - TurnState.cs: The state of the current turn.
 Manages the overall gameplay during a turn.
+  Primarily keeps track of the current player, which is essential to keeping all of the players in sync.

 UI:
 - UIManager.cs: Starts the UI for the game and manages when the main parts of it should show up.